lwood7983/streaming-07-custom-project/README.md

  - traveltime.csv
      - There are 4 columns in this csv file
-        - Time = Date-time stamp for the sensor reading
+        - Time = Date-time stamp for each reading
         - Route A = Route A Time
         - Route B = Route B Time
         - Route C = Route C Time